Psalm 128 – The Blessed Family of Those Who Fear the LORD

 · When we consider that the gospel was first preached out of Jerusalem and the church was birthed there, we see that we are blessed out of Zion.

 b.
-May you see the good of Jerusalem: For the one who fears the LORD, it is a blessing for them to see the good of Jerusalem.
+May you see the good of Jerusalem: For the one who fears the LORD, it is a blessing for him to see the good of Jerusalem.
 It shows that there is a sense in which a happy home is not enough; we must also have care for our community and nation.

 i.
 “Blended with the sweet domesticity of the psalm is glowing love for Zion.
 However blessed the home, it is not to weaken the sense of belonging to the nation.”
 (Maclaren)